 True to the land of Texas, the Texas Author Adventures Trail Part One and Texas Author Adventures Trail Part Two lasso together all kinds of terrain – small towns, big cities, waterways – which makes sense because the literary terrain is just about as varied.
-We’re talkin’ the Poky Little Puppy on up to the massive 1,120-page Texas, and all kinds of other types of published writings in-between.
+From the Poky Little Puppy to James Michener’s massive 1,120-page Texas, and many other types of published writings.

 Trail One runs north-south.
 You can then take a rest-stop and enjoy the sights of San Antonio, or move along to Trail Two, which runs west-east-south-north to get you back toward the top of the state.

-So, whether you do the complete giant trail or just parts (the sites in Austin alone could rival trails in other whole states!), you will tap right into that feeling that comes so naturally to the natives of the one-and-only state that had once been its own country.
+Whether you travel the complete “giant” trail or just parts (the sites in Austin alone could rival trails in other whole states!), you will tap right into that feeling of pride that comes so naturally to the natives of this distinct state that had once been its own country.

 Click any link below for author and place information.